davidpagnon/Sports2D/README.md

 Resulting angles can be filtered in the same way as point coordinates, and they can also be plotted.

 **Joint angle conventions:**
-- Ankle dorsiflexion: Between heel and big toe, and ankle and knee
+- Ankle dorsiflexion: Between heel and big toe, and ankle and knee.\
+  *-90° when the foot is aligned with the shank.*
-- Knee flexion: Between hip, knee, and ankle
+- Knee flexion: Between hip, knee, and ankle.\
+  *0° when the shank is aligned with the thigh.*
-- Hip flexion: Between knee, hip, and shoulder
+- Hip flexion: Between knee, hip, and shoulder.\
+  *0° when the trunk is aligned with the thigh.*
-- Shoulder flexion: Between hip, shoulder, and elbow
+- Shoulder flexion: Between hip, shoulder, and elbow.\
+  *180° when the arm is aligned with the trunk.*
-- Elbow flexion: Between wrist, elbow, and shoulder
+- Elbow flexion: Between wrist, elbow, and shoulder.\
+  *0° when the forearm is aligned with the arm.*

 **Segment angle conventions:**\
 Angles are measured anticlockwise between the horizontal and the segment.